-Portugal is beautiful and affordable.
-Dinner for two with an appetizer and bottle of good wine was $60 total.
-Wine and charcuterie for two? $20.
-Port wine is way too sweet for me but I loved everything else.
-Before we left, I downloaded both Lisbon and Porto in my Google Maps app making them both accessible without data, marked any suggested spots, and marked all our favorite spots once we were there, too.
-We spent 3 days in Lisbon, took a 3.5 hour $30 train to Porto, spent 3 days there, and took the train back to Lisbon for one final evening before heading home.
+If you love cobblestone streets, historic neighborhoods, good food and wine, and old, beautiful European cities, you will love this European capital.
+Before we left, I downloaded both Lisbon and Porto maps in my Google Maps app, making them both accessible without data.
+I pinpointed all the spots we planned on visiting, our hotels, and marked all our favorite spots once we were there, too.
+It’s the best way to find your way through the city.
+We spent 3 days in Lisbon and took a 3.5 hour $30 train to Porto.
+After spending 3 days in Porto, we took the train back to Lisbon for one final evening in the city before heading home.

 You can read about our time in Porto here